 Updated in September 2021 for the 2022 application cycle

 In this post, we discuss how to describe the activities, people, and costs involved in implementing your project through the Activities and Project Team section of the Narrative, as well as the Work plan, Biographies, Budget, and Budget Justification attachments of the grant application.

 We also demonstrate how these sections of your application fit with our review criteria so you can understand how the decisions you make—and the way you write about them—will be evaluated by your peers during the review process.
-This post will address review criteria 3-5, described in full on page 27 of the Notice of Funding Opportunity (NOFO):
+This post will address review criteria 3-5, described in full in section E1 of the Notice of Funding Opportunity (NOFO):

 Designing a feasible project

-If the first three sections of the narrative are your chance to convince reviewers that your project matters, the Activities and Project Team section, as well as the Work Plan attachment, are opportunities to convince reviewers that you can realistically accomplish your goals.
+If the first three sections of the narrative are your chance to convince reviewers that your project matters, the Activities and Project Team section, as well as the Work Plan and Biographies attachments, are opportunities to convince reviewers that you can realistically accomplish your goals.

 Use the Biographies attachment to demonstrate that the people involved are capable of completing this work.

 Use the Work Plan attachment to provide clear and concrete information about what you’re going to do and how you’re going to do it.
 Depending on the complexity of your project, you might use prose, a timeline, a Gantt chart, or a combination, to organize your work plan.